chrxtina/paisel-client/README.md

 ## Development Process

-After installing both the browser and API templates and making sure that I had all of the necessary files ready and organized, I set up User Authentication on the frontend since it was already set up on the backend.
-Then, I moved to the backend API and generated a scaffold of Thoughts.
+After installing both the browser and API templates and making sure that I had all of the necessary files created and organized, I set up User Authentication on the front end since it was already set up on the back end.
+Then, I moved to the back end API and generated a scaffold of Thoughts.
 After configuring the Thoughts Controller to make it protected and only allow certain actions depending on data ownership, I tested all of the actions through curl requests.
-Once I knew that all of the API endpoints worked, I added all of the Thought features to the frontend.
-Finally, once all of the actions functioned successfully, I worked on layout and styling of the UI.
+Once I knew that all of the API endpoints worked, I added all of the Thought features to the front end.
+Finally, once all of the events functioned successfully, I worked on layout and styling of the user interface.

 ## Unsolved Problems and Next Steps